jonathangoc/aveirocc/content/theclub.md

 - Setting up rides
 - Supporting and looking after members of the community
 - Follow and teach the values of our community

+# Our Values

+**Safety** - Ride safe and look after others.

+**Social Responsibility** - Accepting responsibility and apologising to those affected by our mistakes.
+Drivers are not perfect and neither do we.

+**Inclusion** - Being respectful of differing opinions, viewpoints, and experiences

+**Giving Back** - Demonstrating empathy and kindness toward other people